-Figure 6-54.
-Time Zone and DST Settings page
+Figure 6- 57.
+Time Zone and DST Settings window

-Time Zone and DST Daylight Saving Time State Use this pull-down menu to Enable or Disable the DST Settings.
+Parameter Description Time Zone and DST Daylight Saving Time State Use this pull-down menu to Enable or Disable the DST Settings.
 Daylight Saving Time Offset in Minutes Use this pull-down menu to specify the amount of time that will constitute your local DST offset - 30, 60, 90, or 120 minutes.
-Time Zone Offset from GMT in +/- HH:MM Use these pull-down menus to specify your local time zone's offset from Greenwich Mean Time (GMT.)

-DST Repeating Settings

-Using repeating mode will enable DST seasonal time adjustment.
-Repeating mode requires that the DST beginning and ending date be specified using a formula.
-For example, specify to begin DST on Saturday during the second week of April and end DST on Sunday during the last week of October.
+Time Zone Offset from GMT in +/- HH:MM Use these pull-down menus to specify your local time zone's offset from Greenwich Mean Time (GMT.) requires that the DST ngs - Using repeating mode will enable DST seasonal time adjustment.
+Repeating mode beginning and ending date be specified using a formula.
+For example, specify to begin the second week of April and end DST on Sunday during the last week of October.
 From: Which Day Enter the week of the month that DST will start.
 From: Day of Week Enter the day of the week that DST will start on.
 From: Month Enter the month DST will start on.
 From: Time in HH:MM Enter the time of day that DST will start on.
 To: Which Day Enter the week of the month the DST will end.
 To: Day of Week Enter the day of the week that DST will end.
 To: Month Enter the month that DST will end.
-To: time in HH:MM Enter the time DST will end.

-DST Annual Settings

-Using annual mode will enable DST seasonal time adjustment.
-Annual mode requires that the DST beginning and ending date be specified concisely.
-For example, specify to begin DST on April 3 and end DST on October 14.
+To: time in HH:MM Enter the time DST will end. s - Using annual mode will enable DST seasonal time adjustment.
+Annual mode requires g and ending date be specified concisely.
+For example, specify to begin DST on April 3 ber 14.
 From: Month Enter the month DST will start on, each year.
 From: Day Enter the day of the month DST will start on, each year.
 From: Time in HH:MM Enter the time of day DST will start on, each year.
-To: Month Enter the month DST will end on, each year.
-To: Day Enter the day of the month DST will end on, each year.
-To: Time in HH:MM Enter the time of day that DST will end on, each year.
+To: Month Enter the month DST will end on, each year. То: Day Enter the day of the month DST will end on, each year.
+To: Time in HH:MM Enter the time of day that DST will end on, each year. at shew see words to the Times Zone and DCT window